qwerty-development/RBS/BUILD_GUIDE.md

 # Android APK Build Guide

-This guide explains how to build APK files for your TableReserve (RBS) app using EAS Build.
+This guide explains how to build APK files for your Plate app using EAS Build.

 ## 📋 Prerequisites